prisma-collective/docs/content/processes/evaluation/index.md

 Co-creative processes grounded from context require a multi-capital lens to valuing flows of energy to truly honor the diversity of knowings and associated actions.
 Our approach is premised on _seeing, valuing and developing all forms of capital_ - not just financial and economic.

 ### Developmental
 We see evaluation as an ongoing act, not just something that begins once the programming is complete.
-Our tooling is designed to start valuing flows the moment they begin, even before the journey starts, and we intend to provide stakeholders with _live_ signals and insights into value generation.
+Our tooling is designed to start valuing flows the moment [hubs](collaborators/communities%20of%20place/hubs.md) and facilitators start [potentialising](processes/ground-potentialising.md) an [action-learning journey](patterns/action-learning%20journeys.md), even before the journey starts, and we intend to provide stakeholders with _live_ signals and insights into value generation.

 ### Regenerative
 The direction of our evaluation methodology is towards seeing potential, gauging fit rather than effectiveness, and enabling further experimentation.
 We are looking for how (& why) different components of the system are growing, not just temporary actions designed to meet short-term needs. **We are placing the capacity, potential and will of the people, the place and _life itself_ at the center.**

 </Steps>
-1. **Co-creative**:

-2. **Multi-perspectival**:

-3. **Developmental**:

-4. **Regenerative**:

 ## Responsibilities

 We hold ourselves accountable to answering the following questions:

 1. What forms of data can be generated on diverse value contributions?
 How best can they be authentically reflected?
 2. How can a regenerative evaluation process be conducted?
 What does the system look like?
 3. Can multi-capital forms of value reading enable holistic evaluation?
 How can complexity be retained in this process without being overwhelming?
 4. Can the threshold for active, playful co-creation of the evaluation processes be lowered?
 Which tools & practices enable this?

-By designing a multi-perspectival evaluation methodology that is co-created with members of each collective, is implemented developmentally via innovative technologies and structured using life-centered, regenerative principles - we are equipping communities to emerge with the following:
+By designing a multi-perspectival evaluation methodology that is co-created with members of each collective, is implemented developmentally via innovative technologies and structured using life-centered, regenerative principles - we aim to equip communities to emerge with the following:

 1. Alternate forms of data on value contributions
 2. Multi-dimensional evolutionary timeline
 3. Overview of multi-capital economy in play
 4. Wholistic insights on systems, people and processes
 5. Contextual toolkits for future evaluation practices